MykalMachon/Picodoro/README.md

 A pomodoro clock built using the Pico W and Pico Display Pack 2.0.

 I built this to get familiar with the pimoroni micropython libraries and to familiarize myself with other general Pico W features like wifi and low-power mode.
+I also wanted to learn how to design my own 3d models to print on my new 3d printer.

 ## Repository organization